knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

 RBAC policies define the permissions required for different resources to interact across namespaces.
 Here’s how you can set it up:

-**Create a Service Account:** In the namespace where the event source resides, create a service account that will be used to access resources in the target namespace.
+**Create a Service Account or Specify a User:** In the namespace where the event source resides, create a service account or specify a user that will be used to access resources in the target namespace.

+For example, to create a service account:

 ```
 apiVersion: v1